fabbrito/bookbot/README.md

 # Bookbot
-BookBot is my first project on Boot.dev!
+BookBot is a simple project from Boot.dev